maxijonson/carbonoxide/README.md

 - Use `Tasks: Run Build Task` command to view all the build tasks available, instead of typing out the commands listed above.
 - To switch between Oxide and Carbon project contexts in VS Code (e.g., to see Carbon-specific conditional compilation symbols), use the `CSharp: Change the active document's project context` command while inside a `.cs` file and select the desired environment project.

-## (Optional) post-merge script
+## (Optional) Merging partial classes

-Plugin.Merge merges all partial classes into one file, but, at the time of writing, it just appends all partial classes one after another, as they are discovered.
+Plugin.Merge merges all partial classes into one file.At the time of writing, it just appends all partial classes one after another, as they are discovered.
 This leaves your final plugin with partial classes sprinkled around your final plugin file, which can look a bit messy (even if you don't work on the final file directly, curators still need to read through it!).

 I created a [`post-merge.ts`](scripts/post-merge.ts) script to manually merge the partial classes into a single class declaration.
 It is written in TypeScript, because I'm much more experienced with it than C# and it was originally written for one of my paid plugins (Contracts), which has 10k+ lines of code and 50+ partial classes declarations.

+By default, the build will skip merging partial classes, but if you want to enable it, just follow these steps:

-By default, this script is not used, since I'm not assuming you have NodeJS installed.
-If you do, you can:
+1. Ensure you have NodeJS installed.
+   > I personally use [Volta](https://volta.sh/), because it automatically manages NodeJS versions for all my other TypeScript repos, but you can also install it [globally](https://nodejs.org/) or use something like [nvm](https://github.com/nvm-sh/nvm)

-1. Install the dependencies by running `npm install` in the project directory.
+2. Install the dependencies by running `npm install` in the project directory.
-2. Enable the post-merge script in `Directory.Build.targets` by uncommenting the relevant lines.
-3. Run the build scripts as usual, and the final plugin file will have all partial classes merged into a single class declaration, making it cleaner and easier to read for curators and other developers.
+3. The build process will automatically start using the `post-merge.ts` script in the build process when it detects NodeJS and the presence of the `node_modules` folder.

 ## Plugin Dependencies